Is your brand ready for #GivingTuesday?

-While many nonprofits focus primarily on social campaigns for the big event, why not get your email audience involved in the action, too?
-It’s a fantastic way to get the word out and reach even more potential donors.
+And yet, since email conversion rates are 40 times those of Facebook and Twitter, you don't want to leave email out of your #GivingTuesday plans.
+Not to mention it’s a fantastic way to get the word out and reach even more potential donors.
 These are some of the best #GivingTuesday email examples we’ve seen over the past few years, so use them as inspiration for your own special send.

 While we don’t normally advocate for this much copy in an email, a personal letter feels just right for the occasion.
 And since it’s Oxford American, they know their subscribers are readers.
 Lay out your goals and big accomplishments from the past year to subscribers and invite them to give back with a note from your CEO, publisher, or another notable figurehead.

 Use email leading up to the big day (and not just on it) to help drum up excitement.
 Better yet, show your subscribers the potential impact of their gifts with an emotion-packed video and quick explanation of how you plan to use their donations in 2018.
 After all, according to our friends at Wistia, including video in your email can boost your click rates by as much as 300%.

 Tie different donation amounts to different elements of your organization – “X dollars for X amount of people we’ve helped” or “X dollars for the number of years we’ve been around,” for example – to make their gift feel more tangible and connected to your nonprofit’s unique identity.

 The right images can remind your audience what they love about your organization.
 In this example, for instance, how can you say “no” to those sweet, furry faces?
 Be sure to include photos of projects or people you’ve helped, too!